World Regions Covered

 How does Intratec organize the world into regions?

 Intratec applies a single, consistent geographic hierarchy across all assessments.
 The world is divided into four top regions, each region splits into sub-regions, and each sub-region groups the countries it contains.
 This three-level structure — region, sub-region, country — keeps every analysis comparable and lets findings roll up cleanly from local detail to a global view.
+The same four-region hierarchy underlies the fixed 33-country benchmarking universes used by Industry Economics & Competitiveness and Energy Prices & Markets, so each individually analyzed country's results can also be read at the sub-region and region level.
+Primary Commodity Prices applies the same regional hierarchy but organizes its coverage by industry rather than by a fixed country set, so its commodity price assessments span the countries Intratec covers within each industry.

 What are the main regions and sub-regions?